 At least three shootings have already been reported on Friday.

-The incidents involving armed persons began at noon on Friday, when officers reported that a woman had been taken to the hospital in critical condition after being shot in the head from a car, an event that officers are still investigating and as yet, no arrests have been made.
-On the same day, in the afternoon, an unknown shooter killed a 61-year-old man, identified as Mark Johnson, shortly after, a 16-year-old boy was shot in the leg.
+The incidents involving armed persons began at noon on Friday, when officers reported that a woman had been taken to the hospital in critical condition after being shot in the head from a car, an event that officers are still investigating and no arrests have been made.
+On the same day, in the afternoon, an unknown shooter killed a 61-year-old man, identified as Mark Johnson, and a 16-year-old boy was shot in the leg.
 Also on that day, five people required medical attention as a result of a shooting.

 Several teenagers among the victims

-On Sunday, officers found a man dead in his home with gunshot wounds.
-In addition, three other people had to be admitted, with varying prognosis, after being caught in the middle of a shootout between two cars that started shooting at each other.
+On Sunday, officers found aman dead in his home with gunshot wounds.
+In addition, three other people had to be admitted, with different prognosis, after being caught in the middle of a shootout between two cars that started shooting at each other.
 Two of them are in critical condition, while the third is in stable condition.
 In the evening, a 36-year-old man died after being riddled with bullets from a vehicle.
 Police reported that at least six other people were wounded by gunfire, without providing the location or information on the events.

 New mayor promises a "safer" city